syncfusion-content/javascript-docs/js/Grid/Editing.md

 }
 {% endhighlight %}

-The updated record details are bound to the "value" parameter.
+The updated record details are bound to the 'value' parameter.
 Please refer the below image.

 ![](Editing_images/Editing_img22.png)

 ### Delete Record:

-Using `removeUrl` property, you can specify the controller action mapping URL to perform delete operation in server side.
+Using `removeUrl` property, you can specify the controller action mapping URL to perform delete operation at server side.

 The following code example describes the above behavior.